khlorghaal/doot/README.md

 Memory ownership transfers may only be done for thread communication.

 Don't use copy or move constructors ever.
- Containers do construction by being passed a template<E...> for a placement new.
+ Containers do construction by being passed a tples (template<E...>) for a placement new.
- Internally, str is the only exception.
+ Exceptions are made internally, such that externals dont need to.

 Raw memory reallocs of an object must always be valid.
  Pointer field assignments must not be relative to this.